tencentyun/intlcloud-documents/product/计算/云服务器-新/产品介绍/实例/预留实例概述_intl.md

 ### Overview of RI

-Reserved Instance (RI) is a special form of discount for on-demand instances.
-The discount can be applied to an on-demand instance only if it is within the normal lifecycle of a RI and has exactly the same attributes as the RI.
-RIs are cheaper than on-demand instances and allow reservation of instance resources.
+Reserved Instance (RI) is a special form of discount for pay-as-you-go instances.
+The discount can be applied to a pay-as-you-go instance only if it is within the normal lifecycle of a RI and has exactly the same attributes as the RI.
+RIs are cheaper than pay-as-you-go instances and allow reservation of instance resources.

 > Currently, RIs are non-refundable.
 >
 > RIs do not support configuration adjustment.
-If the configuration of an on-demand instance matched with a RI is adjusted, the RI discount will become inapplicable.
+If the configuration of a pay-as-you-go instance matched with a RI is adjusted, the RI discount will become inapplicable.
 >
-> After an on-demand instance matched with a RI is shut down, it can still enjoy the RI discount.
+> After a pay-as-you-go instance matched with a RI is shut down, it can still enjoy the RI discount.
 >

 #### Launch Schedule